RU-MaGIC-Classes/Genomics-course-guide/pages/long-read/long-read_landing.md

 ---
-title: Knowledge-base layout
+title: Long Reads Sequencing
-tags: [special_layouts]
+tags:
 keywords: knowledge base, support portal, grid, doc portal
-last_updated: July 3, 2016
 summary: "This shows a sample layout for a knowledge base.
 Each square could link to a tag archive page.
 In this example, font icons from Font Awesome are used for the graphics, and the layout is pulled from the Modern Business theme. ."
-sidebar: mydoc_sidebar
+sidebar: long-read_sidebar
-permalink: mydoc_kb_layout.html
+permalink: long-read_landing.html
 toc: false
-folder: mydoc
+folder: long-read
 ---

 Here's the sample knowledge-base style layout: